robcarver17/pysystemtrade/docs/backtesting.md

 use_SR_costs: True
 ```

-Should we pool SR costs across instruments when working out forecast p&L?
+Should we pool SR costs across instruments when working out forecast P&L?

 YAML:
 ```